kcajj/west_nile_virus/README.md

 Just by loading the tree and going though each node, we can see each mutation ever happened in the wnv sequence.
 In order to understand the evolution that happened in west nile virus we want to look at the regions that are free to change, with no selective pression, a rough way to do so, is to consider only the mutations happening in the third position of each codon.

-Each mutation is indicated as starting_nucleotide - position - mutated_nucleotide.
+Each mutation is indicated as starting_nucleotide-position-mutated_nucleotide.
 We computed the mutation rates of each directed mutation (starting_nucleotide-->mutated_nucleotide), taking special care of the first set of mutations from the root: the root of a nextstrain tree corresponds to the sequence of one of the two branches (the longest one) and all of the mutations are considered in one direction from a child to the other, to have a more coherent count, we should count these mutations as occurring in both directions (1/2 for each direction).

 ## GTR model